usc-bbdl/usc-bbdl.github.io/g2p/index.md

 A tendon-driven robotic limb learns movements autonomously from sparse experience, by a short period of ‘motor babbling’ (that is, repeated exploratory movements), followed by a phase of reinforcement learning.
 In the photo, the limb is learning to make cyclic movements to propel the treadmill.
 The approach is a step towards designing robots with the versatility and robustness of vertebrates, which can adapt quickly to everyday environments.

 ### Citation
-MLA: ```Marjaninejad, Ali, et al. "Autonomous functional movements in a tendon-driven limb via limited experience."
-Nature Machine Intelligence 1.3 (2019): 144.```
+> Marjaninejad, Ali, et al. "Autonomous functional movements in a tendon-driven limb via limited experience."
+Nature Machine Intelligence 1.3 (2019): 144.
 [BibTex](https://scholar.googleusercontent.com/scholar.bib?q=info:kG4PTtqchUkJ:scholar.google.com/&output=citation&scisig=AAGBfm0AAAAAXI8a4UuUHTrZ2xuyocUSVMl4sMc_H96-&scisf=4&ct=citation&cd=-1&hl=en)

 ### Funding